maurice-35/The-Sport-DB/README.md

 - As this is the very first project in which I used Axios to make a request from an API, it was a great experience to see those images displayed on the site.
 - Working solo on this project was an experience on its own as I struggled and finally came out with something to display.

+#  Challenges
+The main challenge was to display the images on the browser.
+As a result of the nature of the API, it was not easy to display images but I finally succeeded to do so after some extra research.